How to Choose a Software Development Agency in 2026 (Data-Backed Guide)

 - Payment terms — Milestone-based payments protect both parties better than upfront lump sums

-Step 6: Run a Paid Trial Before Committing
+Step 6: Start with a Paid Discovery Phase

 The most reliable way to evaluate an agency is to work with them.
-A 2-4 week paid trial on a small, well-scoped task gives you real data on:
+A 1–2 week paid discovery phase (architecture sprint, technical scoping, or proof-of-concept) gives you real data on:

-This trial costs far less than a failed 6-month engagement.
+This discovery phase costs a fraction of a failed 6-month engagement.
 Think of it as insurance.

 Step 7: Compare Proposals Like an Investor